Cost of LivingUpdated May 2026

 Is the New York state average different from Ithaca's?

-New York's state average for rent prices is $2,207, which is lower than Ithaca's average of $2,372.
-This means Ithaca is on the pricier side even within its own state.
+New York's state average for rent prices is $1,621, which is actually higher than Ithaca's $1,447.
+Ithaca is one of the more affordable cities within New York for this category.

 ← All costs in IthacaRent Prices in all cities →All Cost of LivingNew York overviewCan I afford Ithaca?Living alone in IthacaSalary needed in Ithaca